Adjuvant listing: What should I include in an application?

 Draft List Entry

 The proposed uses for the adjuvant should ideally be submitted as a "draft List Entry".
-You can use the example List Entry to help you.
+You can use the example list entry to help you.
 However, you may choose to submit draft labels as a means of explaining the proposed uses of the adjuvant.

 Compatibility Assurance Statement

-What about Classification, labelling and Packaging (CLP) Regulation (EC 1272/2008)?
+Classification, Labelling and Packaging (CLP) Regulation (EC) 1272/2008

-Adjuvants are subject to the Regulation on Classification, Labelling and Packaging (CLP) of Substances and Mixtures (EC) No. 1272/2008.
+Adjuvants are subject to the Regulation on Classification, Labelling and Packaging (CLP) of Substances and Mixtures (EC) 1272/2008.
 All adjuvants being placed on the market must be classified and labelled in line with CLP.
 Advice on labelling with regard to CLP is available on the HSE's website.

 You should provide details of proposed classification and labelling when you submit your application.